Summer Term in Year 3

-3LM - Mrs Mayer – Class Teacher, Miss Goulding - LSA
+3LM - Mr Jones – Interim Class Teacher and Mrs Trayling – Trainee/Class Teacher, Miss Goulding - LSA

 3KC - Mrs Carboni – Class Teacher, Mrs Bland - LSA

 The children are expected to read every day and they will be given a spelling rule to learn each week.
 Reading each day does not have to mean finishing an entire book; a few pages will do.
 Please remember to log in your child’s school diary if you need to keep the book or get a new one.
+Practising and learning spellings is an essential part of your child’s attainment throughout the year, so please ensure that your child is given the time and support to achieve the weekly scores that they deserve.
 You will also be able to find a homework grid on our website, which outlines six homework suggestions, in line with what we are learning about at school.
 The homework is optional; however is a great way for you to get involved in your child’s learning and to complete them together, as a family.
 The homework will be celebrated in a class show and tell session and may even make it onto our classroom displays!
 We would also love to see photos of you completing your efforts; these photos can be emailed into the school office.

 Please make sure your child has their home school diary in school every day.

-Year 3 will have PE on Thursdays and Fridays.
+Year 3 will have PE on Wednesdays and Thursdays.

 The children need to have their PE kit in school every day during term time and it will be sent home with the children at the end of each half term.